How Skype For Business Call Costs Compare to VirtualPBX

 With Skype software, Microsoft has established itself as one of the longest-running players in digital communications.
 And many of our prospective customers want to know how Skype for Business call costs compare to our own.

-Like Microsoft, we develop a software-based phone, the VirtualPBX Web Phone, which comes with all our Unlimited User Phone Plans.
+Like Microsoft, we develop a software-based phone, the VirtualPBX Web Phone, which is available for use with all our Business Phone Plans.
 Today’s blog will show how Skype for Business call costs and capabilities match what you get with Web Phone.

 Purpose and Capability: Web Phone vs Skype

-Our Web Phone is included with every VirtualPBX Plan.
-It’s a full-featured, browser-based phone that runs in a web browser on all your devices.
-It runs on Firefox and Chrome; through Wi-Fi and cellular data; on your desktop and smartphone.
+Our Web Phone is a full-featured, browser-based phone that runs in a web browser on all your devices.
+It works best in Firefox and Chrome; can utilize Wi-Fi and cellular data; and operates in browsers on your desktop and smartphone.

 Every user on your phone plan has access to Web Phone.
 We want to make it easy for everyone to get started – whether you’re an entrepreneur or are upgrading your medium-size business’s calling capabilities.